-So why no progress?
-One reason is that many of the combinations that investigators have studied are familiar or, at least, have familiar referents.
+One reason for difficulty in providing a theory for concept combination is that many of the combinations that investigators have studied are familiar or, at least, have familiar referents.
 Some people have experience with edible flowers, for example, and know that they include nasturtiums, are sometimes used in salads, are often brightly colored, are peppery-tasting, and so on.
 We learn many of these properties by direct or indirect observation (by what Hampton, 1987, calls "extensional feedback"), and they are sometimes impossible to learn simply by knowing the meaning of "edible" and "flower."
-Because these properties can affect the typicality of potential instances, the typicality of these familiar combinations won't be a function of the typicality of their components.
+Because these properties can affect the typicality of potential instances, the typicality of these familiar combinations won't

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. be a function of the typicality of their components.
 This means that if we are going to be able to predict typicality in a compositional way, we will have to factor out the contribution of these directly acquired properties.
 Rips (1995) refers to this filtering as the "No Peeking Principle"-no peeking at the referents of the combination.
-Of course, you might be able to predict typicality if you already know the relevant realworld facts in addition to knowing the meaning of the component concepts.
+Of course, you might be able to predict typicality if you already know the relevant real-world facts in addition to knowing the meaning of the component concepts.
 The issue about understanding phrases, however, is how we are able to interpret an unlimited number of new ones.
 For this purpose, people need some procedure for computing new meanings from old ones that is not restricted by the limited set of facts they happened to have learned (e.g., through idiosyncratic encounters with edible flowers).

-Another reason for lack of progress is that some of the combinations used in this research may be compounds or lexicalized phrases (e.g., "White House" [accent on "White"] = the residence of the President) rather than modifier-head constructions (e.g., "white house" [accent on "house"] = a house whose color is white).
+Another reason why it is hard to explain concept combination is that some of the combinations used in this research may be compounds or lexicalized phrases (e.g., "White House" [accent on "White"] = the residence of the President) rather than modifier-head constructions (e.g., "white house" [accent on "house"] = a house whose color is white).
 Compounds are often idiomatic; their meaning is not an obvious function of their parts (see Gleitman & Gleitman's, 1970, distinction between phrasal and compound constructions; and Partee, 1995).